adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/image/v3/image/README.md

 ```

 ## Client Libraries
-The component provides a `core.wcm.components.image.v2` client library category that contains a recommended base
+The component reuses the `core.wcm.components.image.v2` client library category that contains a recommended base
 CSS styling and JavaScript component.
 It should be added to a relevant site client library using the `embed` property.

-It also provides a `core.wcm.components.image.v2.editor` editor client library category that includes JavaScript
+It also reuses the `core.wcm.components.image.v2.editor` editor client library category that includes JavaScript
 handling for dialog interaction.
 It is already included by its edit dialog.

 ## BEM Description